Pearls Before Swine by Stephan Pastis for December 19, 2021

 14. Avatar

-DanMercer almost 3 years ago
+DanMercer about 3 years ago

 Joseph Conrad, Franz Kafka, Thomas Wolfe and William Faulkner all seem to have followed Rat’s advice.
 Call it the abrogation of self-abnegation.